 Teratogenic effects have been observed following parenteral administration of 5-fluorouracil to mice, rats, and hamsters at doses equivalent to the usual human intravenous dose [12 mg/kg] (Sandoz 2011).
 Similar malformations have been observed in rats following intraperitoneal doses of 12 to 37 mg/kg bw/day on gestation days 9 and 12, and in hamsters following intramuscular doses of 3 to 9 mg/kg on gestation days 8 and 11 of gestation.
-In contrast, administration of 5-fluorouracil at doses of 40 mg/kg bw/day to monkeys on gestation days 20 and 24, during organogenesis, did not induce malformations (Sandoz 2011).
+In contrast, administration of 5-fluorouracil at doses of 40 mg/kg bw/ day to monkeys on gestation days 20 and 24, during organogenesis, did not induce malformations (Sandoz 2011).
 Embryotoxicity (increased resorptions or embryolethality) were observed in hamsters at the same doses that caused malformations.
-In contrast, administration of 5-fluorouracil at doses of 40 mg/kg bw/day to monkeys on gestation days 20 and 24, during organogenesis, did not induce malformations at the same doses that caused malformations.
-In contrast, administration of 5-fluorouracil at doses of 40 mg/kg bw/day to monkeys on gestation days 20 and 24, during organogenesis, did not induce malformations.
-In contrast, administration of 5-fluorouracil at doses of 40 mg/kg bw/day to monkeys on gestation days 20 and 24, during organogenesis, did not induce malformations.
+In contrast, administration of 5-fluorouracil at doses of 40 mg/ kg bw/day to monkeys on gestation days 20 and 24, during organogenesis, did not induce malformations.
 Pregnancy loss was induced at doses higher than 40 mg/kg bw/d in monkeys (Sandoz 2011).

-In the peer-reviewed literature, intraperitoneal injections of 10 to 40 mg/kg bw/day on gestation days 10 through 13 produced skeletal defects in two strains of mice, such as hind paw anomalies, cleft palate, and micrognathia (Dagg 1960, Dagg et al. 1966).
-5-Fluorouracil induced cleft palate and malformations of the skeletal system, e.g., leg, paw or tail malformations, in Wistar rat fetuses, when administered via intraperitoneal injections on gestation days 11 and 12 to the rat dam (Chaube et al. 1968).
+In the peer-reviewed literature, intraperitoneal injections of 10 to 40 mg/kg bw/day on gestation days 10 through 13 produced skeletal defects in 2 strains of mice, such as hind paw anomalies, cleft palate, and micrognathia (Dagg 1960, Dagg et al. 1966).
+5-Fluorouracil induced cleft palate and malformations of the skeletal system (e.g., leg, paw, or tail malformations) in Wistar rat fetuses, when administered via intraperitoneal injections on gestation days 11 and 12 to the rat dam (Chaube et al. 1968).

-5-Fluorouracil was administered to 178 female cancer patients (also called cases) during pregnancy from 18 case reports (18 cases), 12 case series (91 cases), 1 retrospective case series (7 cases), 2 retrospective cohort studies (6 cases), 5 retrospective survey studies (34 cases), and 1 registry survey (22 cases) (Appendix C Table 1).
-Among the 178 cases, 5-fluorouracil was used to treat breast cancer (165 cases), colorectal cancer (5 cases), colon cancer (1 case), and one case each of cancers of the cervix, ovary, bowel, rectum, and pancreas.
-Type of cancer was not specified for two cases.
+5-Fluorouracil was administered to 178 female cancer patients (also called cases) during pregnancy from 18 case reports (18 cases), 12 case series (91 cases), 1 retrospective case series (7 cases), 2 retrospective cohort studies (6 cases), 5 retrospective survey studies (34 cases), and 1 registry survey (22 cases) (Appendix C, Table 1).
+Among the 178 cases, 5-fluorouracil was used to treat breast cancer (165 cases), colorectal cancer (5 cases), colon cancer (1 case), and 1 case each of cancers of the cervix, ovary, bowel, rectum, and pancreas.
+Type of cancer was not specified for 2 cases.

-5-Fluorouracil was administered during 178 pregnancies for a total of 179 exposed conceptuses, due to one twin pregnancy (Jeppesen and Osterlind 2011).
-5-Fluorouracil was administered during the first trimester in 17 pregnancies (18 conceptuses due to one twin pregnancy).
-The drug was administered to 161 singleton pregnancies (161 conceptuses) in the second and/or third trimester only, including two case series that did not include individual data on timing of pregnancy (Hahn et al. 2006, Jameel and Jamil 2007).
-While individual data on the timing of exposure was not identified for 46 singleton pregnancies from two case series, it was assumed that these 46 pregnancies were likely treated in the second and third trimester because the studies reported that the gestational age of initiation of chemotherapy ranged from 11-34 weeks (median 23 weeks (Hahn et al. 2006)) or 12-33 weeks (mean = 22 weeks (Jameel and Jamil 2007)).
+5-Fluorouracil was administered during 178 pregnancies for a total of 179 exposed conceptuses, because of 1 twin pregnancy (Jeppesen and Osterlind 2011).
+5-Fluorouracil was administered during the first trimester in 17 pregnancies (18 conceptuses because of1 twin pregnancy).
+The drug was administered to 161 singleton pregnancies (161 conceptuses) in the second and/or third trimester only, including 2 case series that did not include individual data on timing of pregnancy (Hahn et al. 2006, Jameel and Jamil 2007).
+While individual data on the timing of exposure was not identified for 46 singleton pregnancies from 2 case series, it was assumed that these 46 pregnancies were likely treated in the second and third trimester because the studies reported that the gestational age of initiation of chemotherapy ranged from 11 to 34 weeks (median, 23 weeks (Hahn et al. 2006)) or 12 to 33 weeks (mean=22 weeks (Jameel and Jamil 2007)).
 5-Fluorouracil was administered as monotherapy to 6 cases (6 conceptuses) and as polytherapy to 172 cases (173 conceptuses).